ianp-1/BookReview/README.md

-# BookReview
+# ShelfMate

-1. pnpm install
+'pnpm install'
-2. pnpm run dev
+'pnpm run dev'

 backend and site must be run locally for now. do not use the vercel site